wainwrightmark/steks/Tasks.md

 - [ ] Tutorial text should not fade
 - [ ] Use icons instead of text in tutorial
 - [x] Reduce mass of dragged object
-- [ ] Use 'wind' instead of side walls
 - [ ] Remove collision detection system
 - [x] Change padlock system
 - [ ] Use new logo and icon